rifah07/learning_ruby/data-types/data-types.md

 ## Symbol

 Strings can be changed, so every time a string is used, Ruby has to store it in memory even if an existing string with the same value already exists.
 Symbols, on the other hand, are stored in memory only once, making them faster in certain situations.
 One common application where symbols are preferred over strings are the keys in hashes.
+A symbol is created by adding a colon in front of a word.
-To create a symbol, put a colon at the beginning of some text.
+So, to create a symbol, put a colon at the beginning of some text.

 ---